 23. Do you provide travel insurance?

 24. What if I need to cancel my trip?

-- 5. Less than 7 days or cancellation without notice: 75% of the cost
+- 7 days or less prior to arrival date: 100% of the tour cost

 25. What are the accommodation like?

-We use what we consider to be the nicest accommodations in Bhutan (with the exception of the new resorts – Aman Resorts, Uma Resorts, Zhiwaling Hotel, which we can book.
+We use what we consider to be the nicest accommodations in Bhutan (with the exception of the new premium luxury resorts, which we can book.
 Hotels in western Bhutan have better standards than ones in the Central and Eastern part of the country.
 All accommodations are approved by the Department of Tourism, Royal Government of Bhutan.
 Each one is clean, comfortable, offering a warm welcome, friendly smile and restful haven that are much appreciated after a day of cultural exploration.
 Your hotels in Bhutan will provide you pillows, blankets, sheets, towels, bathroom tissue, and soap.
 You have to take your own toothbrush, toothpaste, lotions, and other items.
 All the hotels, lodges and guesthouses are equipped with telephones, fax machines and international dialing.

-26. What is the weight limit for luggage on Drukair?
+26. What is the weight limit for luggage on the Airlines?

-The limit is 20kg for economy class and 30kg for business class.
+The limit is 30kg for economy class and 40kg for business class.
 It’s possible to pay for excess baggage, but there is a chance that the luggage will have to be sent on the next flight.
 Also, there is not a great deal of cabin space, so carry-on luggage should be kept to a minimum.